percona/psmysql-docs/docs/flexibility/trigger-updates.md

 ## Version specific information

+Percona Server for MySQL 8.0.34 adds the `open_tables_with_triggers` status variable.

 Percona Server for MySQL 8.0.31 adds the following abilities:

 * Avoid using table instances with fully-loaded and parsed triggers by read-only queries